Shri-991987/Dissertation_Longitudinal_Analysis_Of_Farm_Animal_Development/README.md

  stages of growth?
 3. How can these models be used to improve farm management practices, particularly in terms of opti mizing breeding strategies and maximizing meat production?

+Code for the above Project is given in the file - Dissertation_Updated.iypnb Data can be found from the Data folder in the repository.